2022 United States House of Representatives elections in Rhode Island: District 2

 Before redistricting, the 2nd district also took in parts of Providence, as well as western Rhode Island, including Coventry, Cranston, and Warwick.
 The incumbent is Democrat Jim Langevin, who was re-elected with 58.2% of the vote in 2020.
 On January 18, 2022, Langevin announced he would not seek re-election.
+General Treasurer Seth Magaziner would emerge from a crowded Democratic primary field, while the Republicans would nominate former Cranston mayor Allan Fung, who had previously been the GOP's nominee for Governor in 2014 and 2018.

-Despite being the slight favorite in the race, republican nominee Allan Fung lost in a minor upset to Democratic nominee Seth Magaziner 50% to 47%.
+Despite being the slight favorite in the race, Fung lost in a minor upset to Democratic nominee Seth Magaziner 50% to 47%.